Beginner’s Guide to Real Estate Wholesaling

 5. Search for Properties

-Once you have a buyers list of a range of interests and needs, you can start looking at properties in your area that could be profitable for them.
-This could simply be driving around the neighborhood and noting the addresses of abandoned-looking houses and contacting the owner, or it could be through networking that you hear of a seller who’s motivated to get rid of a property.
+Once you have a buyers list of a range of interests and needs, you can start looking at properties in your real estate market that could be profitable for them.
+This could simply be driving around the neighborhood and noting the addresses of abandoned-looking houses and contacting the property owner, or it could be through networking to find a motivated seller.

-When looking at properties, you should keep a running list or spreadsheet of their condition, appraised price, what repairs would be required, how much they might cost, what the ARV should be after repairs, and more.
-This will involve your team of appraisers and contractors to help you come up with these data points, all of which will help you decide not only whether a property is worth it or not, but who on your list of buyers might be interested.
+When looking for a wholesale property, you should keep a running list or spreadsheet of their condition, appraised price, what repairs would be required, how much they might cost, what the after-repair value should be after repairs and more.
+This will involve your team of appraisers and contractors to help you come up with these data points, all of which will help you decide not only whether a wholesale deal is worth it or not.

 How to Wholesale Real Estate Successfully